· · · ·

 Big Brothers Big Sisters of the Central Piedmont

-ABOUT: As the nation’s largest donor and volunteer-supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in communities across the country.
-We develop positive relationships that have a direct and lasting effect on the lives of young people.
+About: As the nation’s largest donor and volunteer-supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18.
+They develop positive relationships that have a direct and lasting effect on the lives of young people.

-VOLUNTEERING: Mentors must be at least 18 years old to become a BIG BROTHER/BIG SISTER.
+Needs: Volunteers, donors, and partners.
+Mentors must be at least 18 years old.

 kiara.d.coulman@nccourts.org